SunnyCOdet/aios.fund/README.md

 2. Enter a stock symbol (e.g., AAPL, MSFT, TSLA)
 3. Click "Search" or use the quick buttons for popular stocks
 4. View real-time stock data and predictions

+### Portfolio Tracking
+1. Click the "+" button in the Portfolio panel
+2. Select asset type (Crypto or Stock)
+3. Enter symbol, name, quantity, and purchase price
+4. View real-time profit/loss calculations
+5. Prices update automatically every 30 seconds

+### Price Alerts
+1. Click the "+" button in the Price Alerts panel
+2. Select asset type and enter symbol/name
+3. Set condition (Above/Below) and target price
+4. Get notified when price hits your target
+5. Allow browser notifications for best experience

+### Social Sentiment Analysis
+1. Click on any crypto or stock card to view detailed analysis
+2. Scroll down to see the Social Sentiment panel in the sidebar
+3. View overall sentiment (positive/negative) based on Reddit posts
+4. Browse recent social media posts with sentiment labels
+5. Click on any post to view it on Reddit
+6. Posts are sorted by engagement (upvotes and comments)

 ### Understanding Predictions